akirov/ImgMatch/README.md

 ImgMatch is written in C++, in an object-oriented and modular fashion.
 It has a platform-independent GUI, which uses Qt framework.

-To compile the source in Windows environment you need Cmake, Qt SDK and MinGW.
-In Linux (or Cygwin) environment you need g++, qt-devel and cmake.
-If you want to use OpenCV, you may need to specify its location in root CMakeLists.txt.
-Then just `cd build`, `cmake .. -G "Unix Makefiles"`, `make` or `mingw-make` and `make install`.
-The executable file will be in `bin` directory.
+To compile the sources you need a C++11 compiler, CMake, Qt SDK, and optionally OpenCV.
+You may need to specify OpenCV and Qt locations in root CMakeLists.txt, if they are not standard.
+Then just `cd build`, `cmake .. -G "Unix Makefiles"` (or use other generator), `make` or `mingw-make` and `make install`.
+The executable file will be in `bin` sub-directory.

 Screenshots